oladosuabayomi/oladosuabayomi/README.md

 # Hi there, I'm [Oladosu Abayomi]() 👋

 Welcome to my GitHub profile!
-I'm a passionate computer science student with a keen interest in developing interactive user interfaces (UIs).
-I'm skilled in HTML/CSS and continually improving my JavaScript abilities.
-Besides coding, I am also engaging in technical writing to share insights and innovations in the field.
+I'm Passionate about creating interactive UIs, skilled in web technologies, and constantly advancing my JavaScript expertise.
+I also share insights and innovations through technical writing.

 ## 🚀 About Me

-- 💼 Currently studying Computer Science.
-- 🌱 Learning and experimenting with [Figma, HTML, CSS, JavaScript and various frameworks]
 - 👯 Looking to collaborate on open-source projects.
 - 💬 Ask me about web development, JavaScript, and open-source.